Learn what being a member does for you

 On the podcast, he discusses several of his unique techniques to digital marketing.

-At Blitzmetrics, Dennis helps train young adults in the field of digital marketing, where he focuses on mentorship, which he finds to be lacking in education.
+At Blitzmetrics, Dennis helps train young adults in the field of a digital marketing agency, where he focuses on mentorship, which he finds to be lacking in education.
 This focus comes from Dennis’ own experiences as a young man, where he found a mentor who gave him the experience he needed to get started.

 These days, Blitzmetrics has about a hundred workers, who reach thousands of young people all over the world.
 Yu compares the company to Uber, only instead of working the same job all the time, never learning anything new or having any upward mobility, Blitzmetrics offers training and “leveling up.”